L13/vscode-diff/README.md

 * `Open` - Open the previous comparison without starting a comparison immediately.
 * `Open & Compare` - Open the previous comparison and start a comparison immediately.
 * `Add to Favorites` - Add a previous comparison to favorites.
+* `Copy Left Path` - Copy the left path of the previous comparison to the clipboard.
+* `Copy Right Path` - Copy the right path of the previous comparison to the clipboard.
 * `Delete` - Delete the previous comparison from the history.

 ### Statusbar